 "A sanctuary, a mine of treasure, a house of maps to secret lives in secret worlds… - the library became my other home.”
 Joy Cowley.

 There is a Pedagogy of the Library, which informs and guides the services of New Zealand School Libraries.
 This document based on current and future focused thinking reflects libraries that engage and support all learners.

 Your school library can also play a key role in building a learning community.
 A school library reflects students’ identities through ensuring that the languages and cultures of the school community are an integral part of the library’s collection, services, and environment.

 The library is a place for inclusiveness.
 See The School Library and learning in the information landscape, p.13 where the whole second paragraph under role and learning in the information landscape begins: “An important quality of the school library is its potential for inclusiveness.

 "The school library provides information and ideas that are fundamental to functioning successfully in today's information and knowledge-based society.
 The school library equips students with lifelong learning skills and develops the imagination, enabling them to live as responsible citizens" (2008).

-The school library is a learning environment for the whole school community.
-You can explore the principles of the School Library as a Learning Commons by using these links.
+The school library is learning environment for the whole school community - a learning commons.

 School libraries are unique but they are also part of a much wider information landscape.
 The school library is an ideal place to learn about the way that libraries work and how to use libraries.
 For some students their school library will be their first experience of a library.